PremMankar/Demo-Repo/README.md

 # Demo-Repo
-tThis is for demo test Purpose
+This is for demo test Purpose